UAE's ADNH to offer 40% of its catering business in IPO

 Abu Dhabi National Hotels was founded in 1976 and owns hotels such as the Ritz Carlton and Park Hyatt in Abu Dhabi, among others.
 Its shareholders include sovereign wealth fund Mubadala and UAE-based investment firm National Holding.

+Commenting on the offering, Khalaf Sultan Al Dhaheri, Chairman of ADNH Catering, said: "I am delighted to announce our intention to float a 40% equity stake in ADNH Catering on the Abu Dhabi Securities Exchange.
+Since 1979, ADNH Catering has been a core component of the growth of the UAE’s hospitality industry, partnering with government and private sector clients across food services and support services.
+Its proven track record, specialised expertise and focus on innovation and development has enabled it to be a long-term partner of choice for leading institutions and companies in the UAE and Saudi Arabia.

+"The announcement today has been made possible by the people and culture at ADNH Catering, where employees are the heart of the business, and by the support of our ambitious shareholder, Abu Dhabi National Hotels Company PJSC.
+Given the size of the market opportunity, which benefits from strong macroeconomic tailwinds and a clear growth strategy to create a leading GCC platform, ADNH Catering offers investors a truly compelling opportunity.”

 The catering unit operates in Saudi Arabia and the UAE and provides food and support services.
-Last year, the unit posted revenues of 1.8 billion dirhams ($490.12 million) and an operating profit margin of around 11%.
+Last year, the unit posted revenues of 1.8 billion dirhams ($490.12 million) and an operating profit margin of around 11 per cent.

 In recent years, the UAE has seen a flurry of IPOs as the government tries to deepen capital markets and attract investment.